Contact InformationDr. Lynne Andreozzi Fontaine

 Can I do an Honors Project in any of my classes?

 Yes!
 You can do an Honors Project in any class that you find interesting and want to investigate in more depth.
-The class does not need to be in your major.
+The class does not need to be in your major, or during the day, or with a full-time faculty member.

 What is an Honors Program graduate?